How to Become an Author and Build a Successful Career

 Here are some smart steps you can take both before and after your book comes out:

-- Pay attention to feedback.
 What do readers love (or not love) about your book?
 What are you learning that you can apply to the next book?
+Successful authors seek to improve the writing quality of each subsequent book, so don't rest on your laurels just because you got one book deal.

-- Note any new discoveries about the business itself.
 What marketing efforts are the most successful?
-Have you become aware of new trends or opportunities you can tap into next time?
+What new trends or opportunities can you tap into next time?
+Where are readers finding their next read?

 Step Five: Write Another Book